 “St Thomas More School provides pupils with high quality education, linking outstanding academic achievement to splendid personal development.
 An exceptionally strong Christian ethos pervades the school”(October 2013).

 This success is due first and foremost to the strong Christian ethos which pervades our school, binding people together and encouraging everyone to give their best, and to strive for excellence, within an ordered and disciplined atmosphere.
 It was particularly rewarding to have this aspect of the school graded Outstanding by the Diocesan inspectors.

 We have a long tradition of excellent examination results going back many years, however, the cancellation of the examination series of Summer 2020 and Summer 2021 make a year on year comparison impossible.
 What it is fair to say is that our pupils in Years 11 and 13 worked incredibly hard last summer and were, therefore, awarded excellent results.
 As a school we put in place systems that were robust and had integrity which produced outcomes that reflected the attitude and attainment of the pupils.
 If we want to get a handle on results a prosaic but possibly more reliable way to look at outcomes is to consider where the pupils go next.
-In Year 11 the overwhelming majority go into the sixth form or an apprenticeship.
+In Year 11 the overwhelming majority go into the sixth form or onto an apprenticeship.
 Our Year 13 pupils have an excellent record of university entrance, with most achieving their first choice, apprenticeships and entering the world of work.
 One of our key aims is that pupils are ready for the next phase in their lives and we are justifiably very proud of our record in this.